Why Horses & Equine Assisted Psychotherapy?

 While you might forget a conversation you had with your counsellor a few weeks, it’s unlikely you’ll forget how you felt when you stood in a field with your counselor and a horse.

 “The difference between horsemanship and therapy is that horsemanship is “be like me, and EAP is be yourself.” – Greg Kersten

 I took my first pony ride at 6 and since then have never spent more than a few months away from horses.
 I have ridden on the hunter/jumper circuit competitively, but what has kept me invested has been the personal growth, wellbeing and enjoyment.

-Call 303-910-0250 for more information about Equine Assisted Therapy sessions and groups!
+Call 303-910-0250 for more information about Equine Assisted Psychotherapy sessions and programs!